 Grace joined Watsi on June 22nd, 2012.
 Three years ago, Grace joined the Universal Fund and became the 56th member to automatically support a new Watsi patient every month.
-Since then, 2,905 more people have joined!
-Grace's most recent donation traveled 8,500 miles to support Mary, a student from Kenya, to fund mastectomy surgery.
+Since then, 3,055 more people have joined!
+Grace's most recent donation traveled 1,900 miles to support Ketchina, a young girl from Haiti, to fund prep for cardiac surgery.

 Mary is a 77-year-old woman from Kenya who loves reading.
 She has 13 children, all of whom have families.
 She is a student at an adult education school, and she wants to learn how to read the Bible and write her own signature.
 About two years ago, Mary discovered a lump in her left breast.
 After having several tests done, doctors concluded that the lump is cancerous and recommended a mastectomy.
 On April 18, Mary's doctors at our medical partner will perform a mastectomy to remove the cancer.
 Our medical partner, African Mission Healthcare Foundation, is requesting $816 to fund the procedure.
 Mary shares, “I want to see my grandchildren grow and to continue with my education.”